6 min read · Cost

 Quick Answers

-For accessible single-story, DIY is fine; for two-story with limited ladder access, hiring a professional for cleaning and visual inspection makes sense.
+For accessible single-story homes, DIY is fine; for two-story walls with limited ladder access, hiring out the cleaning and visual inspection is reasonable and safer.

 Sources